-UNIT 1: ROLE OF ACCOUNTING IN SMALL BUSINESS:

-Area of Study 1: The role of accounting

-- The accounting elements: assets, liabilities, owner's equity, revenues and expenses - Current and non-current assets, and current and noncurrent liabilities - Price setting methods such as recommended retail price, mark-up and cost-volume-profit analysis

-Area of Study 2: Recording financial data and reporting accounting information for a service business

-- Accounting assumptions and qualitative characteristics

-- The purpose and use of special journals:

-- Sales Journal

-- o Purchases Journal

-- o Cash Receipts Journal

-- o Cash Payments Journal

-- Classified accounting reports for a service business: -

-Cash Flow Statement Income Statement Balance

-Sheet

-- Ethical considerations when recording and reporting transactions.

-- Folio of exercises

-- Structured questions

-- Case study including use of ICT

-- Classroom presentation including use of ICT

-- End of Semester Examination

-UNIT 2: ACCOUNTING AND DECISION MAKING FOR A TRADING BUSINESS

-Area of Study 1: Accounting for inventory

-The purpose and use of inventory cards using the First-In, First-Out (FIFO) and Identified Cost methods for recording

-Area of Study 2: Accounting for and managing accounts receivable and accounts payable

-- Transactions involving accounts receivable and accounts payable records: - sales - purchases - returns, both sales and purchases - bad debts - cash and settlement discounts (GST to be excluded) - Reporting of accounts receivable and accounts payable in the Cash Flow Statement, Income Statement and Balance Sheet - Strategies for effective management of accounts payable and accounts receivable - Ethical considerations when dealing with accounts receivable and accounts payable.

-Area of Study 3: Accounting for and managing non-current assets

-- Documents used by a business to record financial transactions - Indicators to measure business performance in relation to noncurrent assets - Valuation of a non-current asset - Straight-line method of depreciation reporting depreciation in the income statement and balance sheet - Strategies for effective non-current asset management, including the use of asset registers - Ethical considerations faced by business owners when purchasing and managing non-current assets.
+WHAT IS STUDIED?
+WHAT TYPE OF WORK IS DONE?
+Area of Study 1: The role of accounting The accounting elements: assets, liabilities, owner's equity, revenues and expenses Current and non-current assets, and current and non-current liabilities Price setting methods such as recommended retail price, mark-up and cost-volume-profit analysis Area of Study 2: Recording financial data and reporting accounting information for a service business Accounting assumptions and qualitative characteristics The purpose and use of special journals: Sales Journal Purchases Journal Cash Receipts Journal Classified accounting reports for a service business: - Cash Flow Statement - Income Statement - Balance Sheet Ethical considerations when recording and reporting transactions.
+Folio of exercises Structured questions Case study including use of ICT Classroom presentation including use of ICT End of Semester Examination JNIT 2: ACCOUNTING AND DECISION MAKING FOR A TRADING BUSINESS Area of Study 1: Accounting for inventory The purpose and use of inventory cards using the First- In, First-Out (FIFO) and Identified Cost methods for recording Area of Study 2: Accounting for and managing accounts eceivable and accounts payable Transactions involving accounts receivable and accounts payable records: - sales - purchases - returns, both sales and purchases - bad debts - cash and settlement discounts (GST to be excluded) Area of Study 3: Accounting for and managing non-current assets Documents used by a business to record financial transactions Indicators to measure business performance in relation to non-current assets Valuation of a non-current asset Straight-line method of depreciation reporting depreciation in the income statement and balance sheet Strategies for effective non-current asset management, including the us of asset registers Ethical considerations faced by